Scale insects are among the few pests succulents occasionally encounter.

 - Instead of rubbing the alcohol on the insects, it’s possible to spray them.

-- Pour rubbing alcohol in a spray bottle and coat the insects.
+- Pour rubbing alcohol into a spray bottle and coat the insects.

 - A spray bottle is also needed for applying soapy water or oil.